-Recognizing that God enables me to be faithful, our marriage should be a reflection of God’s faithfulness.
+Recognizing that God enables me to be faithful, our marriage should reflect God’s faithfulness.
 It is not a work of my own efforts, but it is an overflow of the fruit that is produced in me as I submit to His efforts.
-Because He is faithful, when I emulate Him I will reproduce faithfulness.
+Because He is faithful when I emulate Him, I will reproduce faithfulness.
 As a Christian spouse, I should constantly evaluate how well I represent Christ through my loyal love.

 Bottom line?
 Our marriage should be a reflection of God’s faithfulness!

 The saying is trustworthy, for:2 Timothy 2:11–13 ESV

 If we have died with him, we will also live with him;